 - A standalone app that requires you to approve each attempt to access an account

 - An additional code either emailed to an account or texted to a mobile number

 - A secure token – a separate piece of physical hardware, like a key fob, that verifies a person’s identity with a database or system

-Not every account and device offers MFA, but it is becoming more common every day.
-You might already have it set up for your devices, like if you use a Face ID or fingerprint scan to unlock your phone or laptop.
-MFA is now often found in many workplaces and universities, too.
+Not every account and device offers multi-factor authentication, but it is becoming more common every day.
+You might already have it set up for your devices, like if you use a Face ID or fingerprint scan to unlock your phone or laptop. multi-factor authentication is now often found in many workplaces and universities, too.

-Here are some types of accounts that often offer MFA.
-Check to see if you can turn MFA on:
+Here are some types of accounts that often offer multi-factor authentication.
+Check to see if you can turn multi-factor authentication on: